fiza1122/WaterIntakeTracker/README.md

 - Swing: The graphical user interface (GUI) is created using Swing API.
 - Eclipse IDE: The project is developed using the Eclipse integrated development environment.

-Acknowledgements
+Acknowledgments

-    This project was developed as part of the Lab Assessment for Advanced Java Programming  Course at VIT Bhopal University.
+    This project was developed as part of the University's Lab Assessment for Advanced Java Programming  Course.